 There are many extracurricular activities available at Catholic High School, and freshmen are eligible to participate in most of them.
 Freshmen are encouraged to participate in Club Membership Week at the beginning of each school year to learn more about the opportunities to get involved in campus life.

-Freshmen are eligible to join the following clubs: 4H, Art, Band, BBN, Chorus, Cycling, Drama, FCA, French, Games, JCL, Martial Arts, Mu Alpha Theta, Patriots Club, Photography, Respect Life, Robotics, Science, Show Choir, Spanish, Speech and Debate, Student Council, Ultimate, Youth and Government
+Freshmen are eligible to join the following clubs: 4H, Art, Band, BBN, Bear Bots, Chess, Chorus, Drama, FCA, French, Games, JCL, Martial Arts, Mu Alpha Theta, Patriots Club, Photography, Respect Life, Robotics, Show Choir, Spanish, Speech and Debate, Student Council, Ultimate, Youth and Government

 Our family is not Catholic.
 What expectations does Catholic High School have for non-Catholic students?